-2. Inform the police and get an official report
+2. File police report, get printed report

 Depending on which part of Malaysia you’re in, it might be a good idea to brush up on your Bahasa Melayu, just in case the police officer who assists you isn’t conversant in English.